 Mrs Pratchett’s Sweet Shop

-The ‘Great Wall’ Chinese takeaway is the site of the sweet shop which features in Roald Dahl’s story ‘The Great Mouse Plot’.
+The ‘Great Wall’ Chinese takeaway was the site of the sweet shop which features in Roald Dahl’s story ‘The Great Mouse Plot’.
 This was based on an incident that happened at his Preparatory School.
+The property is now a private residence.
 Postcode: CF5 2DX

 Turn left into Chapel Street, left into Cardiff Road for 50 yards and cross Western Avenue.
 Walk along Palace Road past its junction with Howell’s Crescent to the house that used to be Elm Tree House School.